allChuu/Reactive-Loading-Screen-FiveM/README.md

 Vidéo : https://youtu.be/gN16iW6-D3M

-To setup the progressbar you need to edit the .CSS at the bottom.
+To setup the progressbar you need to edit the ./css/style.css at the bottom.